newcleo-dev-team/lbh15/README.rst

       pip install .

-The documenation can be built both in html and latex.
+The documentation can be built both in html and latex.
 To do that execute the following command in package docs folder:

   .. code-block:: bash